The Ultimate Ignition Poker Review

 They do offer a fairly long late registration of 14 levels (about 90 minutes), but I would say at least 90% don’t offer any rebuys or add-ons.

-Gimmicks favor the lucky
+Gimmicks favor lucky people

 Sites like America’s Cardroom love rebuys, as they collect extra tournament fees from recreational players and it boosts the prize pool numbers they can advertise.